 In one sense any dispute between adjoining landowners over land is a boundary dispute but the term tends to be applied to cases where only a narrow strip of land on the boundary is in dispute.

 Boundary disputes are a specialist area within the law of England and Wales and paradoxically tend to be more complicated, and more costly to try to resolve, than land disputes involving larger areas of land.
 One reason for this is that small-scale plans, the kind of plans used in conveyance deeds, typically do not show the precise limits of the land being conveyed.
-They are often roughly drawn and not to scale, but even if they are to scale and carefully drawn, the width of a line on a small-scale plan will itself represent more than a foot on the ground.
+They are often roughly drawn and not to scale.

 One notable logical consequence of the general boundaries rule is that if the registered title consists solely of a thin strip of land, it is possible that that registered title contains no land at all.
 So counter-intuitive is this consequence that it was thought necessary to spell it out in the original Land Registration Rules 1925.
 Rule 278 of the old rules provides that: